multiversx/mx-docs/docs/developers/tutorials/staking-contract.md

 # Setting up the workspace

-Now, to have all the extensions work properly, we have to setup our workspace.
+Now, to have all the extensions work properly, we have to set up our workspace.
 This is done by pressing `ctrl + shift + P` and selecting the "Elrond: Setup Workspace" option from the menu.
 Choose the "Yes" option on the pop-up menu.

 Now let's open the Elrond VSCode extension and try building our contract, to see if everything is properly set up.
 Go to the extension's tab, right-click on "staking-contract" and select the "Build Contract" option:
 ![img](/developers/staking-contract-tutorial-img/elrond_ide_extension.png)